Wifredo Lam: Cultural context

 The Jungle was not, however, intended to describe the primitivism of Cuba.
-Rather, Lam's intention was to depict a spiritual state—that which is surely inspired by Santería; he sheds light on the absurdity that has become Afro-Cuban culture and more specifically on the way their traditions were cheapened for tourism.
-Specifically, Adrían suggests that The Jungle serves as a critique of the exorcized lens that has been placed on the Atlantic as a byproduct of the colonial era.
-He sought to describe the reality the Afro-Cuban experience of his time and gained acclaim and fame for doing so.
+Rather, Lam's intention was to depict a spiritual state—which is surely inspired by Santería; he sheds light on the absurdity that has become Afro-Cuban culture and more specifically on the way Afro-Cuban traditions were cheapened for tourism.
+Specifically, Caribbean and Atlantic studies scholar Francisco-J. Hernández Adrián suggests that The Jungle serves as a critique of the exoticizing lens placed on the Atlantic as a byproduct of the colonial era.
+He sought to describe the reality of the Afro-Cuban experience of his time and gained acclaim and fame for doing so.
 The artwork is suggested to have challenged the colonial viewpoint.
-Furthermore, Adrían claims that the imagery of the artwork reflects the constant struggles black people faced in Cuban society.
+Furthermore, Hernández Adrián claims that the imagery of the artwork reflects the constant struggles black people faced in Cuban society.
 Specifically, one of the central struggles in the artwork is the slave labor suggested by the sugar cane in The Jungle.
-Art historian Doris Maria-Reina Bravo argues that the intensive labor that many had to participate in Cuba suggested by the artwork strongly differs from how tourists viewed Cuba.
+Art historian Doris Maria-Reina Bravo argues that the intensive labor in which many had to participate in Cuba as suggested by the artwork strongly differs from the way tourists viewed Cuba.
 She claims that during the time of the artwork's creation, tourists viewed Cuba as a "playground".

 Art market

 On December 6, 2017, Sotheby's sold Lam's A Trois Centimetres de la Terre (1962) for €4.44m ($5.24m), which established a new record price for the painter.
 The work was sold as part of the Alain and Candice Fraiberger collection.
 The previous record for the artist was set in May 2012, when Idolo (Oya/Divinit de l'air de la mort) sold for $4.56m.
-A new record was established on June 28, 2020 when Sotheby's auctioned Lam's "Omi Obini" for $9,603,800.
+A new record was established on June 28, 2020, when Sotheby's auctioned Lam's "Omi Obini" for $9,603,800.